LucianaCaloni/react-caloni-luciana/README.md

 # Tienda Latte & Mocca
-Este es mi proyecto en React JS del curso de CoderHouse.
+This is my React JS project for the CoderHouse course.

-Este Readme es para la entrega final del proyecto.
+This Readme is for the final project submission.

-Es una pagina de venta de productos para gatos.
+It is a website for selling cat products.
-La pagina es e-commerce programado en React JS.
+The website is an e-commerce site programmed in React JS.

-## Se utilizó para el proyecto las siguientes tecnologias y librerias
+## The following technologies and libraries were used for this project.

 ### ReactJS
 ### Css